sethvoltz/voltzbach.com/content/wedding-party.md

 Friend from HS, met Jamie playing basketball, lives in Seattle (lucky!), likes churros, romantic comedies, and Justin Bieber, fun facts: she owns an adorbs puppy named Oliver & she is not THE Rebecca Black

-**Randi Hecht (Castro)**
+**Randi Castro**

-Friend from Reno, met Jamie at the same bar as Seth, lives in Reno, has the cutest animals ever, likes biking, dancing, and adventures around town, fun facts: she owns her own successful business and is engaged to Ariel, the groomsman
+Friend from Reno, met Jamie at the same bar as Seth, lives in Reno, has the cutest animals ever, likes biking, dancing, and adventures around town, fun facts: she owns her own successful business and is married to Ariel, the groomsman

 **Celia Zisman**